Blue (Live)

 Simon Fisher Turner has previously performed Blue in various configurations at venues including Tate Modern, the Pinault Collection, and the Austrian Film Museum in Vienna.
 The version performed with Hallikainen marks its Finnish and Nordic premiere.

-Blue (Live) is a collaboration between OMVF and Cultural Centre Valve, and is part of Oulu2026 programme.
+Blue (Live) is a collaboration between OMVF and Cultural Centre Valve, and is part of the Oulu2026 programme.

 Artists: